 Differences between Section 63 and MEES:

-In England and Wales, the Minimum Energy Efficiency Standards (MEES) will be introduced on 1st April 2018 which requires all commercial buildings to achieve an EPC rating of E or higher.
+In England and Wales, the Minimum Energy Efficiency Standards (MEES) require all commercial buildings to achieve an EPC rating of E or higher.
 This is the equivalent legislation in England and Wales to Section 63 as its aim is to improve energy efficiency in commercial buildings.
 In England and Wales, the legislation’s main focus is improving the EPC rating and does not include an Action Plan.

 It is important to note that there is a difference between the EPC rating system in England and Scotland, therefore, achieving, for example, an E rating in England may not translate to an E rating in the Scottish system.
 As stated by EPCA, It can be said that the Scottish EPC system will often produce a poorer rating than the English rating system for similar buildings.